Weight Watchers Recipe of the Day: Simple Tossed Green Salad

 So, I'm beginning today, by paying attention and limiting my spending to what I need instead of what I want.
 It's time to get real.
 Get frugal.
 Get thrifty.
 I think Nana would be proud!

-According to my calculations, half of this simple green salad has about 84 calories, *1 Weight Watchers PointsPlus, *2 WW Freestyle SmartPoints.
+According to my calculations, half of this simple green salad has about 84 calories and:

-If you’ve made this green salad, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made this Simple Tossed Green Salad, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Cheap & Easy Tossed Green Salad Recipe